[CW: Discussion of wedding weight loss and restrictive exercise and diet behaviors]

 Your wedding is a celebration of the love between you and another person, and that will always be more important than your dress size.

-If you appreciate my content and what you are learning from it, consider leaving a tip through Paypal, Venmo, or the Cash App.
-Every dollar supports my livelihood and the continued creation of this content.
+If you appreciate my content and what you are learning from it, consider leaving a tip through Paypal, Venmo, or the Cash app.
+Every dollar supports my livelihood and the continued creation of free, accessible content.